The last major advancement in the world of filling paintball tanks goes back to switching to High Pressure Air (HPA) instead of CO2 – until now.

 Many times throughout the day, a customer would be running back to the fill station to fill up again because they did not get the filler engaged the last time, and they prematurely ran out of air.
 If they don’t have air – they can’t shoot paintballs – and that costs me money.

-So then, we end up having to have staff sit by the fill station all day long, to help kids fill – and that costs me money.
+We ended up having to have staff sit by the fill station all day long, to help kids fill – and that costs me money.

 Check out the video!